 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-Unless you’re opting for a rare flawless diamond, you’ll have to decide which types of inclusions are in or on your diamond and how much they’ll impact its appearance and light performance.
+Unless you opt for a rare flawless grade, you’ll have to decide which types of diamond inclusions to tolerate.

-These internal crystals are often invisible to the naked eye but can still affect a diamond’s overall quality.
+These internal crystals are typically invisible to the naked eye but can still affect a diamond’s overall quality.

-Let’s explore more about pinpoint inclusions, including how they’re shown on grading reports, their influence on a diamond’s price, if they can be removed, and how they compare to other inclusions.
+Let’s explore pinpoint inclusions, including how they’re shown on grading reports, their influence on a diamond’s price, if they can be removed, and how they compare to other inclusions.

 What is a Pinpoint Inclusion in a Diamond?